Oliver Morley was appointed the Chief Executive Officer of DVLA in November 2013.

 Prior to DVLA, Oliver was Keeper of The National Archives – providing historical records including the Domesday Book and family history to a global audience.
 In his time there, the business saved 30%, increased commercial revenues by 9% annually and won numerous awards including the only Queen’s Award for Export and Innovation won by government.
 Before this, Oliver worked at Thomson Reuters in a range of roles from Global Head of Sales Operations, Customer Experience Lead for Desktop products, and Head of Sales in the Nordic region.

 Oliver also worked in the technology and shipping industries.
-He has an Economics MA from Cambridge University, an MBA from London Business School, and is a board member of The Collections Trust.
+He has an Economics MA from Cambridge University and an MBA from London Business School.

 Responsible for the overall leadership of DVLA.